-Event Types Event Types Incident Near Hit Regulatory Visit Stakeholder Contact Hazards An occurrence that results in damage to property, plant, equipment, the environment, or project interruption.
+Event Types Incident Near Hit Regulatory Visit Stakeholder Contact An occurrence that results in damage to property, plant, equipment, the environment, or project interruption.
 An occurrence that did not result in, but had the potential to result in, damage to property, plant, equipment, the environment, or project interruption.
 This includes non-Compliances with Conditions of Approvals or legislative requirements A visit by a regulatory authority to the workplace.
 A record of a contact between the workplace and an external stakeholder.
 For example, a compliment, complaint, an enquiry, or feedback.
-An event record of an identified hazard that if uncontrolled has the potential to cause damage, harm or adverse health effects within the workplace.